sudheermuthyala/AKS/01-Create-AKS-Cluster/README.md

     - `replication controllers`, responsible for maintaining the correct number of ports for every application.
     - `endpoint controllers`, and then `service account`,and then `token controllers` So, many controllers will be available under this API kube controller manager.

-And let's go to the worker nodes.

-So in worker nodes, again, the common thing here

-is container runtime, right?
 # In Regular Kubernets
 * Worker Nodes